Kids bath guide

 Hand soap, body wash, shampoo, and bubble bath are repeat-use products.
 Small formulation differences can matter to shoppers who want lower-concern routines.

-Clean Mom Finds should compare the product job first, then translate source evidence into plain filters.
+Clean Mom Finds should compare the product job first, then translate sources into plain filters.

 Why scent and format need context